 Watch the surfers out in the bay as they patiently wait to catch the perfect wave.
 During the Winter months the weather can be particularly stormy and the tides very high, it means opening the doors can something of a challenge!
 Do keep up to date before visiting us and check our homepage Latest News or our Instagram account @caffipatio and Google.

-From Easter until the end of October we open at 10.00am until 6pm and often much later during the summer holidays.
-Out of School holidays we sometimes close on a Tuesday.
-Also, if the weather is particularly stormy or the tides very high it can be something of a challenge for us to be able to open.
+If the weather is particularly stormy or the tides are running high it can be something of a challenge for us to be able to open.

 There is a small car park on the seafront, this can get very busy, at any time of the year.
 At the top of the village is a large free car park, from which a Park & Ride minibus operates during the Summer Holidays for a small charge.
 Children ride free.

 This car park is well signposted, and is a 10-minute walk down to the beach.

 Dogs are restricted to the northernmost side of the main beach (to the Right of the stream when facing the sea) between May and September which is to the right of the stream if facing the sea.

 Dogs are also allowed on Cilborth beach which is adjacent and to the North of our main village beach.

 Llangrannog beach holds a European Blue Flag, awarded for the cleanliness of its bathing water and beach.
 The RNLI Lifeguards are stationed here daily from May to September 10.00am – 6pm.